Democrats plot uphill fight against some Trump nominations

-WASHINGTON U.S. Senate Democrats plan to fight some of President-elect Donald Trump's choices for top administration jobs, but history and the party's minority status in the chamber are not on their side.
+WASHINGTON (Reuters) - U.S. Senate Democrats plan to fight some of President-elect Donald Trump's choices for top administration jobs, but history and the party's minority status in the chamber are not on their side.

 A simple majority of 51 votes is needed in the 100-member Senate to confirm nominations.
 Louisiana will select its newest senator on Saturday.
 If the Republicans, as expected, hold on to the seat, they will control at least 52 seats in the chamber next year.